-(15) Audit.
+(16) Audit.
 You must identify the date of your last audit and when the next audit is due.
-If your audit is overdue, you must describe the reasons.
+If your audit is overdue, you must explain why.
 You must describe any audit findings and the actions you took or are taking to resolve these findings.